Structure and Guidelines of North Florida Area Conference.

 “Eligible individuals may indicate their willingness to stand for office at the Election Assembly.
 Those who are not eligible, who chose to stand will need to be approved by (2/3) majority at that time.

 The voting body should have a choice of at least two candidates for each office, whenever possible.

 The following persons are eligible to vote at NFAC elections;

 A person may cast only one (1) vote.
 For example, if the DCM is also a GSR or Service Coordinator, he/she may cast a single vote.
 He/she may allow the Alternate DCM, alternate Service Coordinator or alternate GSR to register and cast the other vote.
 Only GSRs from groups registered with the NFAC Registrar shall be eligible to vote.
 Absentee ballots and proxy voting are not permitted (pg S37).
 Any eligible voter who is not in attendance for Roll Call at the start of the Assembly shall have their voting privileges suspended for that Assembly.

-TTo assure fairness to all, the following procedure will be used to qualify persons eligible to vote: A separate voter registration table will be set up and staffed by election committee members appointed by the NFAC Chairperson.
+To assure fairness to all, the following procedure will be used to qualify persons eligible to vote: A separate voter registration table will be set up and staffed by members of the host Districts.
 The Registrar shall provide the elections coordinator with a roster of registered groups.
 Eligible voters will sign the roster of groups and then be given a colored tag or sticker which must be displayed on the name badge of each voter.
 Only persons wearing a name badge bearing the appropriate tag or sticker will be eligible to vote in elections held Sunday morning.